Customize OneDrive sites

 - In most cases, you can achieve all common branding scenarios with themes and alternate CSS.

-Challenge with applying OneDrive for Business site customizations
+Challenge with applying OneDrive site customizations

-The classic solution that was used to apply needed configurations to the OneDrive for Business sites was based on feature stapling at the farm level.
+The classic solution that was used to apply needed configurations to the OneDrive sites was based on feature stapling at the farm level.
 This meant that you deployed a farm solution to your SharePoint farm and used the Feature Framework to associate your custom feature to be activated each time a My Site was created, which was then responsible for applying needed customizations.

-In Office 365, there is no centralized event raised that we could attach our custom code to when an OD4B site is created.
+In Microsoft 365, there is no centralized event raised that we could attach our custom code to when an OneDrive site is created.
 Therefore, we need to think about alternative solutions, which is quite common with add-in model approaches.
 Do not get stuck on old models; think about how to achieve the same end result using new APIs and technologies.
 From a requirement perspective, it does not really matter how we apply the customizations to the sites, as long as they are applied, because the business requirement is not to use feature stapling, it’s to apply needed customizations by using whatever technical mechanism is supported.

 Options for applying customizations